top of page

 At ONE Year

-Children primarily move all fingers together with the thumb being the most independent.
-By nearly two, thumb and forefinger control begins to emerge, allowing them to start grasping with intention.
-This is a time for ensuring both hands are given opportunity to develop.
-Large chunky crayons to bang and make connection with paper are excellent for a baby's development.
-It is important to understand that the whole arm needs to be engaged for a baby to eventually refine finer movements.
+At this stage, children primarily move all fingers together, with the thumb being the most independent.
+By nearly two, thumb and forefinger control starts to emerge, allowing them to grasp with intention.
+Ensure both hands are given opportunities to develop.
+Large chunky crayons for banging and making connections with paper are excellent for a baby's development.
+It’s vital that the whole arm engages to eventually refine finer movements.

 Understanding Hand Development ONE Year old